ironicbadger/pms-wiki/docs/index.md

 ## What is PMS?
 And what is this site for?

-PMS isn't so much as a "you must do things this way" type deal, it's more like a set of principles and guidelines to help you build a similar solution.
-The software discussed here has worked very well for many years now and can completely replace Unraid, TrueNAS or a Synology based setup.
+PMS isn't so much a "you must do things this way" type of deal, it's more like a set of principles and guidelines to help you build a similar solution.
+The software discussed here has worked very well for many years now and can completely replace Unraid, TrueNAS, or a Synology based setup.

-By sharing the knowledge and thought patterns used to drive the decisions made here, you will leave armed with the ability to build your own DIY NAS or as I like to call it, the Perfect Media Server (PMS).
+By sharing the knowledge and thought patterns used to drive the decisions made here, you will leave armed with the ability to build your own DIY NAS, or as I like to call it, the Perfect Media Server (PMS).

 !!! help "How to get help"